 Findings:

-Swedish uses a shape of “LATIN SMALL LETTER F” (0066) that is identical to “LATIN SMALL LETTER F WITH HOOK” (0192) in italic style.
-Example from a large, daily newspaper, in which all instances of “ƒ” are just variants of “f”.
+The example uses a shape of “LATIN SMALL LETTER F” (0066) that is identical to “LATIN SMALL LETTER F WITH HOOK” (0192) in italic style.
+Example from a large, daily newspaper, in which all instances of “ƒ” are just italic variants of “f”.

+[TBD: this is not limited to Swedish, but common to italic fonts.
+The “Calibri” font, for example, also has that shape in its italic variant.
+TBD: please make that statement more general.]

 Conclusions:

 These two Code Points should be treated as variants

+[TBD: this “conclusion” does not agree with the formal specificaiton.
+The variant relation is not carried out in the XML (and perhaps not in all tables in this document?
+Not in Table 14 in Section 6.5) Make sure that either this statement is withdrawn or the variant definition is actually added.]

 D.1.2 Latin Small Letter A vs. Latin Small Letter Alpha

+Hypothesis:

+Latin Small Letter A and Latin Small Letter Alpha may be considered equivalent by readers and writers, since the two shapes are used in free variation in hand-writing